needle-tools/needle-engine-samples/package/Runtime/Configurator/README.md

 # Configurator

-If we want to showcase the variety of a given product it's best to make a configurator that can serve as a way how to present your product to your customers.

-This sample is focused on the configurator logic, other samples can showcase better user input, such as the Hotspot sample or VR Hands.
-For the best user experience, it's best to choose the type of input based on the application's concept and target platform.

----

-This sample showcases how to switch between
+This sample showcases how to switch between Objects and Materials.
- - GameObjects
- - Materials

 Every switching mechanism has a base API to be called from outside of the object.
 That is crucial for the User input.

-All switching mechanisms are based on the same class called `Configurator`.
-Which has this API to be interacted with:
+All switching mechanisms are based on the same class called `Configurator`, which has these methods:
  - next()
  - previous()
  - getSize()
  - currentIndex

 It has also OnShow and OnHide events.
 This is important if we want to chain configurators after each other.
 A good example would be if we would have an object configurator where we would be switching between a plane and a car.
-And when we enable a car, it would also show that you can change the paint job.
+When a user selects a car, it also enables the paint job configuration.

 If we want a configurator to be activated and deactivated at the same time as a parent, set the `Bind to parent` checkbox on every configurator.